university-of-york/fmsys-alma-printing-api/README.md

    3. In the next screen, give the shortcut a suitable name like `Alma Slip Printing`.
 Click the `Finish` button

-2. Now make some modifications to your new shortcut file
+2. Now make some modifications to your new shortcut file:
    1. Right-click the shortcut file, and from the menu left-click `Properties`
    2. In the `Shortcut` tab of the resulting dialogue, edit the following fields: